Tips for building your business website

 • use the same keywords a couple of times in the running text and in the url;

-• keep the url as short as possible;
+• keep the url clear and short;

 • add a meta description to each article.
 This short description of what is in the article is often used by search engines to display in the search results.Ā